 For OKD 4.12 clusters, the Machine API performs all node host provisioning management actions after the cluster installation finishes.
 Because of this system, OKD 4.12 offers an elastic, dynamic provisioning method on top of public or private cloud infrastructure.

 The two primary resources are:

 A fundamental unit that describes the host for a node.
 A machine has a

 providerSpec specification, which describes the types of compute nodes that are offered for different cloud platforms.
-For example, a machine type for a worker node on Amazon Web Services (AWS) might define a specific machine type and required metadata.
+For example, a machine type for a compute node might define a specific machine type and required metadata.

 - Machine sets

 MachineSet resources are groups of compute machines.
 Compute machine sets are to compute machines as replica sets are to pods.
 If you need more compute machines or must scale them down, you change the

 Control plane machines cannot be managed by compute machine sets.

 Control plane machine sets provide management capabilities for supported control plane machines that are similar to what compute machine sets provide for compute machines.